lucas-ht/aw/autobuy/README.md

 # autobuy

-### An autobuy predicting using ping trying to be one tick faster than events based one.
+### An autobuy using internet latency instead of in-game events in order to be one tick faster.